JonathanWolfe/jonathanwolfe.github.io/readme.md

 * Created a feed tracking and ordering system to send orders to mills and veterinarians
 * Refactored critical custom keyboard controls resulting in a 10x rendering time reduction

-Primary developer on a full stack Next.JS client and node-based API for managing pig farms and the animals lifecycles throughout.
-Finished by building a feed ordering featureset to create rations and budgets, track order history, and notify supplier of new orders.
+Primary developer on a full stack Next.JS client and node-based API for managing pig farms and the animals life-cycles throughout.
+Finished by building a feed ordering feature-set to create rations and budgets, track order history, and notify supplier of new orders.

 ### Advanced/Senior Software Developer, [Siemens PLM](https://product-intelligence.mindsphere.io)
 ##### 2015-05 - 2020-01